Relatively-periodic solutions of planetary systems with satellites and systems with slow and fast variables

 3) if the torus $\gamma$ is isoenergetically nondegenerate (IN) then it is included into a smooth two-parameter family of isoenergetically nondegenerate two-dimensional tori $\gamma_{H,I}$ where parameters of the family are values of the first integrals $H$ and $I$.
 If the torus $\gamma$ is OSSL (and, hence, IN) then all the invariant tori of this family are also OSSL.
 Hence OSSL $\Rightarrow$ OSL (and not only OSLI).

 We stress that, if the torus $\gamma$ is OSLI and IN, then the other tori of the family do not need to be OSLI, thus the torus $\gamma$ does not need to be OSL.

-Thus, among the stability properties introduced in definition \ref {def5} for a periodic solution, the strongest one is the OSSL property, which is studied in the present paper (see theorems \ref {th:ust}(B) and \ref {th:stab}).
+Thus, among the stability properties introduced in Definition \ref {def5} for a relatively-periodic solution, the strongest one is the OSSL property, which is studied in the present paper (see theorems \ref {th:ust}(B) and \ref {th:stab}).